dacarey/zsh-starship/README.md

 # zsh-starship
-A zsh plugin to use the Starship prompt, along with a powerline theme.
+A zsh plugin to manage the Starship prompt

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`